Cisco-Automation-Tools/AMP_Duplicate_Endpoint_Removal/README.md

 ## Installation

 No installation is required.
 The tool can be downloaded or cloned from GitHub.
 If you'd like to make an EXE, you can do so with [PyInstaller](https://www.pyinstaller.org/):
-> pyinstaller --onefile --noconsole --icon amp-icon.ico .\main_page.py
+> pyinstaller --onefile --console --icon amp-icon.ico .\amp_dup_removal.py

 Current executable has been included in the files above for ease of use.